 No stress of having to stop the vehicle and step out into the cold.
 The automatic tire chain system was birthed from decades of research and development on how to increase traction on icy and slippery roads for varieties of vehicles.

 It should be noted that the automatic chain system is not a ‘one size fits all’ solution.
 Different parts are coupled together to fit a particular vehicle so as to offer optimal fit and operation.
 To get your correct fit, you would be required to measure your vehicle.

 Different types of automatic tire chains

 The chains are available in a variety of carbon steel and steel alloys and they vary in link shapes.
 The varieties of link shapes include standard, twisted, square, and reinforced.

 The types of automatic tire chains are the Spikes-Spider and the FlexTrax.
 The Spikes-Spider mounts onto the tires from one side while the FlexTrax adopts a ratcheting system for easier installation.

 How do automatic tire chains work

-The automatic tire chain is a wheel fitted tool with several chains.
+An automatic tire chain is a wheel-fitted tool with several chains.
 It operates when lowered and held towards the driving wheels.
 The chains are placed under the driving wheels to increase traction when the chain wheel rotates.

 Drivers with these devices should always make sure to ensure that the chains are in good condition before they need them.
 Run regular checks to make sure that all of the chains are in good condition and are sufficiently long enough to position themselves under the tires when needed.
 Also, do a test on the activation switch to make sure that all of the solenoids work and that the devices come in contact with the inside tire.
 Automatic Tire chains require maintenance, Stick strictly to the manufacturer’s recommended maintenance schedule.

-Automatic tire chain system is used majorly to increase traction of vehicles.
+An automatic tire chain system is used majorly to increase the traction of vehicles.
 It provides automatic traction control in the event of bad road conditions caused by severe weather conditions.